 - Toggle show/hide of hidden system files: CTRL+.

-Hopefully the information in this article enticed you to give Double Commander a try.
+Hopefully the information in this article enticed you to give Double Commander a try on your Linux system.
 This file manager offers many more features and customization options.
 With just a bit of tinkering and time investment from your side, you might end up with a file manager that improves your work flow.
 As a result you might even prefer it over the default file manager offered by your desktop environment.
 For me Double Commander is one of the first programs I install.